-The new year is coming up fast.
-It also feels like 2020 has been dragging on for a decade.
+The new year blew right past us.
 The pandemic has taught us a few things about the areas of improvement for e-commerce, to say the least.
 With the likely permanent shift to online operations, you can take one of two approaches: continue to do things business as usual, or take your Amazon business to the next level with better product research, listing management, inventory tracking, and even brushing up on your knowledge.
-The smartest sellers will take the latter route, and this is where Jungle Scout, arguably one of the best toolkits for Amazon selling, really shines.
+Naturally, the smartest sellers will take the latter route, and this is where Jungle Scout, arguably one of the best toolkits for Amazon selling, really shines.

 Who is Jungle Scout?

-Before we kick off this Jungle Scout review, let me take you back to the year 2015.
-Tools like Jungle Scout just didn’t exist as we know them today as a means to make selling on Amazon, product research, inventory management, and more, all live in one place and be a cohesive unit.
+Before we kick off this Jungle Scout review, let me take you back to 2015.
+Then, tools like Jungle Scout didn’t exist as we know them today as a means to make selling on Amazon, product research, inventory management, and more all live in one place and be a cohesive unit.

 Fast forward to 2019, Jungle Scout is over 120 employees with offices in three countries and shows no signs of slowing down.

 About Jungle Scout CEO & Founder Greg Mercer